foodcoops/foodcoops.github.io/tos.md

 - Login dates
 - Meta data of email connections

-We save this data for no longer than only 48 hours.
+We save this data for no longer than 48 hours.

 ### Usage statistics